Three Minute Thesis Competition 2026

 Students compete for the top three places in the annual contest.
 Prize money for first is $1,000; $750 for second; and $500 for third.

-Read about last year's competition
+Read about this year's competition

 crowd in lecture hall at three minute thesis 2024